Demonstration Video

 LinkedList

-which improves memory efficiency as vectors may or may not free memory until it goes out of
+s - which improves memory efficiency as vectors may or may not free memory until it goes out of scope. - Allow the Screen to be resized without stretching the Viewport.

 std::shared_ptr